-An adult arrested on any of the following disqualifying charges shall not be released on citation and shall be transported to the appropriate detention facility or held for court or bail after booking (Penal Code § 1270.1):
+An adult arrested on any of the following disqualifying charges shall not be released on citation and shall be transported to the appropriate detention facility or held for court or bail after booking:

+Disqualifying offenses include (Penal Code § 1270.1):

-- (a) Misdemeanor domestic battery (Penal Code § 243(e)(1)) - (b) Felony domestic battery (Penal Code § 273.5) - (c) Serious or violent felonies (Penal Code § 1270.1(a)(1)) - (d) Felony intimidation of witnesses and victims (Penal Code § 136.1) - (e) Rape of a spouse (Penal Code § 262) - (f) Violation of a protective order and the arrested person has made threats, used violence, or has gone to the protected person's workplace or residence (Penal Code § 273.6) - (g) Stalking (Penal Code § 646.9) - (h) Misdemeanor violations of a protective order relating to domestic violence if there is a reasonable likelihood the offense will continue or the safety of the individuals or property would be endangered (Penal Code § 853.6)
+- (a) Misdemeanor domestic battery (Penal Code § 243(e)(1)). - (b) Felony domestic battery (Penal Code § 273.5). - (c) Serious or violent felonies (Penal Code § 1270.1(a)(1)). - (d) Violation of a protective order and the arrested person has made threats, used violence or has gone to the protected person's workplace or residence (Penal Code § 273.6). - (e) Stalking (Penal Code § 646.9). - (f) Misdemeanor violations of a protective order relating to domestic violence if there is a reasonable likelihood the offense will continue or the safety of the individuals or property would be endangered (Penal Code § 853.6).